 How to Collect a Buccal Swab Sample

 Buccal swabbing is relatively convenient because it generally doesn’t require a medically trained professional.
 In fact, with some simple training, almost anyone can collect a buccal swab sample for forensic analysis.
-Here's how:
+In fact, we've created a step-by-step video to show you how to do exactly that:

 Different Types of Buccal Swabs